GrahamGreene/obsidian-etymology-EN-FR-ES/README.md

 This plugin is a fork of *Etymology Lookup* by Claire Froelich (Copyright (c) 2024), licensed under the MIT License.

-It fetches English etymology results from Douglas Harper’s excellent [Online Etymology Dictionary](https://www.etymonline.com) and Spanish etymology from the *Diccionario panhispánico de dudas* (DPD) by RAE.
+It fetches English etymology results from Douglas Harper’s excellent [Online Etymology Dictionary](https://www.etymonline.com) and Spanish etymology from the *Diccionario panhispánico de dudas* (DPD), the *Diccionario de la lengua española* (DLE), and *Etimologías de Chile*.
 An internet connection is required.

 You can select the language before each search to get etymology in English or Spanish.